Skip to main content

 6 mentions Positive Neutral Negative

 The humor in the game is characterized by absurd situations, such as gangsters behaving comically despite their promotions, and the nonsensical expansion of territory.
 Players find the dialogue, particularly the quirky character interactions and amusing item descriptions, to be a highlight, contributing to a lighthearted and tongue-in-cheek atmosphere.
-Overall, the humor is both situational and dialogue-driven, adding a layer of fun to the gameplay experience.
+Overall, the humor is both situational and character-driven, adding a layer of enjoyment to the gameplay.

 • “This becomes hilarious when you start promoting your best gangsters to capos and they are still stuck driving a truck around like an idiot.”